by Calculated Risk on 4/22/2019 10:14:00 AM

 This graph shows existing home sales, on a Seasonally Adjusted Annual Rate (SAAR) basis since 1993.

 Sales in February (5.21 million SAAR) were down 4.9% from last month, and were 5.4% below the March 2018 sales rate.

 The second graph shows nationwide inventory for existing homes.

 According to the NAR, inventory increased to 1.68 million in March from 1.63 million in January.
 Headline inventory is not seasonally adjusted, and inventory usually decreases to the seasonal lows in December and January, and peaks in mid-to-late summer.

 The last graph shows the year-over-year (YoY) change in reported existing home inventory and months-of-supply.
 Since inventory is not seasonally adjusted, it really helps to look at the YoY change.
 Note: Months-of-supply is based on the seasonally adjusted sales and not seasonally adjusted inventory.

-Months of supply increased to 4.8 months in May.
+Months of supply was at 3.9 months in March.

 This was below the consensus forecast.
 For existing home sales, a key number is inventory - and inventory is still low, but appears to have bottomed.
 I'll have more later ...